 AI is making content, code, and analysis abundant.
-The inverse is now true for anything that cannot be replicated: scarce assets are entering a supercycle.
+That means genuinely scarce assets, things that cannot be replicated by a model, are entering a supercycle.
 Thrive Capital bought the San Francisco Giants.
 Hall of Fame Racing bought Bugatti.
-Marc Andreessen has named the mechanism: when one category floods with supply, another drains.
-Not Boring writer Packy McCormick argues this dynamic is now accelerating across asset classes of all shapes and sizes.
+Marc Andreessen stated the core law publicly: when one category becomes abundant, another becomes scarce.
+This essay from Not Boring's Packy McCormick argues that dynamic is now accelerating across asset classes.

 [READ ORIGINAL →]